-Throughout the month of July, Tupelo Press will hold open submissions for book-length poetry collections (48-90 pages) and chapbook-length poetry collections (28-47 pages) and for the first time in July, manuscripts of any length of English translations from any language.
+Throughout the month of July, Tupelo Press will hold open submissions for book-length poetry collections (48-90 pages) and chapbook-length poetry collections (28-47 pages).

 Selected manuscripts will receive publication by Tupelo Press, a book launch, and national distribution with energetic publicity and promotion.
 Please read the complete guidelines before submitting your manuscript.

 The July Open Reading Period is open to anyone writing in the English language, whether living in the United States or abroad, and regardless of prior publication history.
 We are again accepting translations for the July Open Reading Period.
 This is not a contest and manuscripts are not read anonymously.
 Previously self-published books are not eligible.
 Employees of Tupelo Press and authors with books previously published by Tupelo Press are not eligible.
 Poets submitting work for consideration may be published authors or writers without prior book publications.

 We continue to be impressed by the quality of work we see and generally receive many, many more worthy manuscripts than we are able to publish.
 In addition, each of our contests and reading periods has a different team of editors, guest editors, esteemed readers, and final judge.
 And of course our tastes and needs evolve from year to year with each production schedule.
 For all of these reasons and more, please know you are welcome to submit your manuscript to the July Open even if you have already entered it in one or more of our contests or reading periods in the past.
 Thank you for honoring us with your work — we’re excited to see what wonders arrive over the transom.

 Please note, the July Open Reading Period is for poetry manuscripts.
 If you would like to send us your fiction or creative nonfiction manuscript, please visit our prose guidelines which can be found here.